-- i) Ensure positive behaviour is promoted consistently and that staff use effective de-escalation techniques.
+- h) Ensure the College meets all the requirements of the paragraphs in part 2 (spiritual, moral, social and cultural development of students), part 3 (welfare, health and safety of students), part 4 (suitability of staff, supply staff and proprietors) and part 5 (premises and accommodation at schools) of The Education (Independent School Standards) Regulations 2014. - i) Ensure positive behaviour is promoted consistently and that staff use effective de-escalation techniques.
 Reasonable force, including restraint, is only used in strict accordance with the legislative framework to protect the child and those around them, and in line with the College physical intervention policy. - j) Be aware of the signs of abuse and neglect to identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
-All staff must be aware of the main categories of abuse: Physical, Emotional, Sexual and Neglect.
+All staff must be aware of the main categories of abuse: Physical, Emotional, Sexual and Neglect, and wider safeguarding issues, including but not limited to child on child sexual violence and harassment, child on child abuse and exploitation, 'all' risks outside of the home and within the local area including online.
 In addition, all staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.
 Staff should be aware that behaviour linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger.
-All staff should be aware safeguarding issues can manifest themselves via peer-on-peer abuse.
+All staff should be aware safeguarding issues can manifest themselves via child-on-child abuse.
 All staff then have a responsibility to take appropriate action, working with other services as needed. - k) Ensure that any risks associated with children offending, misusing drugs or alcohol, self-harming, Female Genital Mutilation (FGM), Child Criminal and Sexual Exploitation (CSE), going missing, or being vulnerable to radicalisation are known by the adults who care for them and shared with the local authority children's social care service, MASH or other relevant agencies.
 That there are plans and help in place that are reducing the risk of harm or actual harm and there is evidence that the impact of these risks is being minimised.
 These risks are kept under regular review and there is regular and effective liaison with other agencies where appropriate.
-(Refer to Appendix 3 for further information on specific safeguarding issues and Annex B of Keeping Children Safe in Education 2021). - I) Ensure all staff members are aware of the systems which support safeguarding; these will be explained to them as part of their induction.
+(Refer to Appendix 3 for further information on specific safeguarding issues and Annex B of Keeping Children Safe in Education (2022). - I) Ensure all staff members are aware of the systems which support safeguarding; these will be explained to them as part of their induction.
 Induction includes an introduction to the Designated Safeguarding Lead and their deputies, and staff are made aware of the behaviour policy and the College's safeguarding response to children who go missing.
 Staff understand the risks posed by adults or learners who use technology, including the internet, to bully, groom, radicalise or abuse children.
 They have well-developed strategies in place to keep children safe and to support them to develop their own understanding of these risks and in learning how to keep themselves and others safe. - m) Oversee the safe use of technology in College, and when engaged in digital learning using online platforms, when children are in their care.
-Staff will take action immediately if they are concerned about bullying or children's well-being. - n) Follow Local Authority guidelines for sharing child protection and/or safeguarding concerns with the relevant local authority, MASH and/or the police.
-If a child is in immediate danger or is at risk of harm a referral should be made to MASH and/or the police immediately.
-Staff will need to decide what action to take.
-Where possible, there should be a conversation with the Designated Safeguarding Lead to agree a course of action, although any staff member can make a referral to MASH.
-Where the concern is about suspected harm or risk of harm to a child, the referral should be made to the local authority for the area where the child lives.
-Where the concern is an allegation about a member of staff in a setting, or another type of safeguarding issue affecting children and young people in a setting, the matter should be referred to the local authority in which the setting is located.
-The relevant Designated Officer needs to be informed.
-Where referrals are not made by the Designated Safeguarding Lead, they should be informed, as soon as possible, that a referral has been made.
+Staff will take action immediately if they are concerned about bullying or children's well-being.

-Section A.1 Page 8 of 54 Version: November 2021
+Section A.1 Page 8 of 56 Version: September 2022

-Updated MDC January 2022
+Updated MDC October 2022

 Review

-Next Review Due September 2022
+Next Review Due September 2023